The quality of moving or reacting with great speed.

 According a recent McKinsey leadership development survey, only 11 percent of the CEOs surveyed strongly agree that their leadership development initiatives achieve and sustain the desired results.

-Businesses, services, and industries are being disrupted at a pace that dramatically outpaces any other time in history.Disruption – looking for trends that are weakening, transforming, or destroying a market, industry… Click To Tweet
+Businesses, services, and industries are being disrupted at a pace that dramatically outpaces any other time in history.Disruption – looking for trends that are weakening, transforming, or destroying a market, industry or service.
+Click To Tweet

 In 1977, Ken Olson, founder of Digital Equipment Corporation, stated, “There is no reason anyone would want a computer in their home.”
 And now, data shows that over 85% of American households have some sort of computing device.
 With the rapid pace of technology advancements, soon our smart phones will be able to do everything our computer can, and even more!